Occupational Asthma Compensation

 Asthma is incurable, but it is treatable.
 Compensation for occupational asthma can not only help address the expense of ongoing medical care, but it can also be a way of acknowledging the physical damage victims endure.

-For example, if a person living with occupational asthma has to stop working because of their condition, compensation can help to cover any expenses that come with finding a new job.
-Moreover, it may even address a shortfall in pension if they need to take early retirement due to ill-health.
+For example: say that a person living with occupational asthma has to stop working because of their condition.
+In short, compensation can help to cover any expenses that come with finding a new job.
+Moreover, it may even address a shortfall in pension if they need to take early retirement due to their ill-health.

 Am I eligible?